About the Artist

-I'm a textile art educator, motivational speaker, sustainability graduate student & avid urban gardener living in the Midwest, with a passion for color and making.
+I'm a textile art educator, motivational speaker, passionate about sustainability & urban gardener, with a passion for color and making.
 I draw inspiration from nature's colors to fuel my artwork, informed by my Cuban heritage, with energy and texture.

 image by Steph Shanks Photography

-I also make quilts and provide quilting services.
+Occasionally I make special commission quilts and provide quilting services.

-Starting in the summer of 2016 I took to the practice of slow stitching and slow making with great zest.
-I sold a few sewing machines and invested in simple slow making tools.
-In the process I have inspired hundreds to take up the Japanese hand-stitching technique of Sashiko and Kantha stitching; I'm still very much a student of both art forms and feel a spiritual connection to this art.
+In 2016 I began to practice slow stitching and embracing slow making with great zest, by investing in simple slow making tools.
+In the process, I have inspired hundreds to take up the Japanese hand-stitching technique of Sashiko stitching to promote a back to basics approach in textile art.
+This recent article by B. Bromley discusses my studio approach http://www.wiscnews.com/baraboonewsrepublic/news/local/article_5ac5af7c-7309-5e70-9e93-e8e8090aef93.html

 Thank you for your interest in my work.
 Look around and please contact me if you have any questions.
 If you are representing a quilt guild please reach out.
 I would love to share my passion for textile arts and very willing to travel.